-Perhaps surprisingly, there are few explicit constructions of fully secure DKG protocols in the literature [53, 26, 9], and most existing DKG protocols-even in the honest-majority setting-allow bias (e.g., [22, 39]) and/or are not robust (e.g., [30, 43]).
-The most round-efficient explicit construction of a fully secure DKG protocol appears to be the 6-round protocol by Gennaro et al. [26].
-One could apply known results [29, 28, 18] for generic secure multiparty computation (MPC) with guaranteed output delivery in the honest-majority setting to obtain a 3-round DKG protocol assuming a common reference string (CRS), or a 2-round protocol assuming a CRS and a public-key infrastructure (PKI), but the resulting protocols would not be particularly efficient; moreover, they would require strong primitives (like fully homomorphic encryption or indistinguishability obfuscation) and cryptographic assumptions.
-While round-efficient constructions of computational VSS [6] and verifiable relation sharing [4] are known, these also seem to imply no better than 3-round DKG protocols.
+Perhaps surprisingly, there are few explicit constructions of fully secure DKG protocols in the literature; the only examples we are aware of are the protocols of Gennaro et al. [22] and Boneh and Shoup [5, Section 22.4.2].
+Most existing DKG protocols-even in the honest-majority setting-allow bias (e.g., [18, 35]) and/or are not robust (e.g., [26, 39]).
+Indeed, it is challenging to both prevent bias and achieve robustness in few rounds.
+The most round-efficient explicit construction of a fully secure DKG protocol appears to be the 6-round protocol by Gennaro et al. [22].
+One could apply known results [25, 24, 14] for generic secure multiparty computation (MPC) with guaranteed output delivery in the honest-majority setting to obtain a 3-round DKG protocol assuming a common reference string (CRS), or a 2-round protocol assuming a CRS and a public-key infrastructure (PKI), but the resulting protocols would not be particularly efficient; moreover, they would require strong primitives (like fully homomorphic encryption or indistinguishability obfuscation) and cryptographic assumptions.